itismichael/that_template_repo/docs/guides/releasing_and_versioning.md

 *   **Changelog:** `CHANGELOG.md` is automatically updated by Commitizen during the release process.
 You should manually curate the notes for the `[Unreleased]` section before making a release.

+## Understanding the Commit Workflow: Pre-commit Hooks and Staging

+This project uses [pre-commit hooks](https://pre-commit.com/) to automatically check and format your code *before* it's committed.
+Sometimes, these hooks will modify your files (e.g., to fix formatting).
+It's crucial to handle this correctly to ensure your commit includes these automated changes and you don't lose your interactively entered commit message from Commitizen.

+**Always follow this workflow for every commit:**

+1.  **Make your code changes and stage them:**
+    ```bash
+    # ...make your changes...
+    git add <your-changed-files>
+    # or, to stage all changes:
+    git add .
+    ```

+2.  **(Recommended) Run pre-commit hooks manually first:**
+    This step is optional but highly recommended, especially if you suspect files might be modified by formatters.
+It allows you to see and review any automatic modifications *before* attempting to use Commitizen.
+    ```bash
+    task precommit:run
+    ```

+3.  **Review and re-stage any modifications made by hooks:**
+    If the previous step (or the commit attempt in step 4) shows that pre-commit hooks modified any files, those files will no longer be fully staged for the commit.
+You **must** review these automated changes and stage them again:
+    ```bash
+    # See what the hooks changed
+    git diff <files-modified-by-hooks>

+    # Stage the changes made by the hooks
+    git add <files-modified-by-hooks>
+    # or, if you're sure all unstaged changes are from hooks and are desired:
+    git add .
+    ```

+4.  **Create your commit using Commitizen:**
+    Now that all files are staged and conform to project standards (i.e., pre-commit hooks should make no further changes), use the Commitizen task.
+This ensures your commit message adheres to the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+    ```bash
+    task cz:commit
+    ```
+    Follow the interactive prompts to describe your changes.
+If pre-commit hooks pass without further modifications, your commit will be successful.

+    *If pre-commit hooks still fail at this stage (i.e., exit with an error after you've re-staged their changes), it means there's an issue that wasn't auto-fixable (e.g., a critical linting error or a security vulnerability).
+You'll need to address this manually before you can commit.*

 ## The Release Workflow

 This workflow assumes you are on your main branch (e.g., `main` or `master`) and it's ready for a release.